Point of Grace

-Point of Grace is an all-female contemporary Christian music vocal group.
-The current trio consists of Shelley Breen, Denise Jones, and Leigh Cappillino.
-The group started out as a quartet in 1991, with original members Breen and Jones, as well as Terry Jones and Heather Payne.
-Terry Jones left in November 2003 to spend more time with her family after the birth of her third child, with Cappillino joining in March 2004 for their 2004 release I Choose You.
+Point of Grace is an all-female contemporary Christian music vocal group formed in 1991, made up of Shelley Breen, Denise Jones, Terry Jones, and Heather Payne.
+The group immediately had a #1 Christian single, I’ll Be Believing, which was followed five years later by their second #1 single, Steady On, and their third, Blue Skies, in 2001.

+Terry Jones left in November 2003 to spend more time with her family after the birth of her third child.
+Leigh Cappillino joined the group in March 2004 for their 2004 release I Choose You.
 In June 2008, Payne announced her retirement from the group to spend more time with her family.
+The current trio, made up of Shelley Breen, Denise Jones, and Leigh Cappillino, continues to perform.
 The group's self-titled debut album was released in 1993.
 In 2003, they released their ninth album, 24 – a compilation of 24 previous hits.

 Biography

 1991–1992: Early years

-Point of Grace was formed at Ouachita Baptist University (OBU) in Arkadelphia, Arkansas by Denise Masters, Terry Lang, and Heather Floyd, who knew one another from Norman, Oklahoma and sang together in a 14-member female vocal group called The Ouachitones.
+Point of Grace was formed at Ouachita Baptist University (OBU) in Arkadelphia, Arkansas, by Denise Masters, Terry Lang, and Heather Floyd, who knew one another from Norman, Oklahoma and sang together in a 14-member female vocal group called The Ouachitones.
 The three women formed a trio within the group, and were singing a cappella after a sound check when an onlooker suggested that they should do something together.
-Shelley Phillips from Little Rock, Arkansas came to OBU on a scholarship in vocal performance and was singing in a group called the Praise Singers, made up of four women and four men, who traveled around the country performing.
+Shelley Phillips from Little Rock, Arkansas, came to OBU on a scholarship in vocal performance and was singing in a group called the Praise Singers, made up of four women and four men, who traveled around the country performing.
 She was a roommate and sister of Masters in the Chi Delta, and when Masters, Lang, and Floyd decided to form a trio, Phillips suggested that she join to form a quartet.

 The group called themselves Say So, taken from Psalm 107:2 ("Let the redeemed of the Lord say so.")
 The group shared their own management, with Floyd responsible for publicity and album sales, Lang for finances, Phillips for booking, and Masters in charge of music; they also carried and set up their own equipment before performances.
 They performed every weekend for the rest of that year, then recorded an independent album.
 They attended the 1992 Music in the Rockies Christian Artists Seminar in Estes Park, Colorado, at which they won the Overall Grand Prize in the Group competition with a performance of "He's The Best Thing".
 The group subsequently received interest from major record labels, and signed with Word Records, moving to Nashville to record their self-titled debut album.